softworkz/emby-wiki/Library-Structure.md

 #### Using TAG for Movies

+_[tmdbid=xxxx]_

-You can as well use the tag _[tmdbid=xxx]_ for the movie folder name, if you find you are not getting the correct metadata for a title, example of this:
+You can as well use the tag _[tmdbid=xxxx]_ for the movie folder name, if you find you are not getting the correct metadata for a title, example of this:

 <pre>/Movies
    /Home Alone (1990)[tmdbid=771]